 The White Sea-Baltic Canal connects Lake Onega and the White Sea.
 Description, photos and construction history.

-For a long time people thought about the waterway between the White Sea and Lake Onega.
-This would significantly reduce the travel time and the cost of transporting goods, since it was not necessary to bypass Scandinavia through the Barentsevo, Norwegian, Northern and Baltic Seas.
+For a long time, people thought about constructing a waterway between the White Sea and Lake Onega.
+This would significantly reduce the travel time and the cost of transporting goods, since it would not be necessary to bypass Scandinavia through the Barentsevo, Norwegian, Northern and Baltic Seas.

 The total length of the canal is 227 km, of which 48 km are manmade, the rest of the path goes along rivers and lakes, the largest of which is Lake Vygozero.

-At the construction site, labor of prisoners was widely used, including those convicted for political charges.
+At the construction site, labor of prisoners was widely used, including those sentenced for political “crimes”.
 The exact number of people who died during the construction of the canal is still unknown.

-During the Great Patriotic War, many canal structures were destroyed.
+During the WWII, many canal structures were destroyed.
 After the war, the canal was modernized several times, which allowed it to increase its transport capacity.

-Not far from Povenets town there is a place in the forest named “Sandarmokh”.
-In the midst of the Stalin’s repressions in the 30’s of the 20th century, thousands of prisoners were shot and buried there.
+Not far from Povenets town there is a place in the forest named “Sandermokh”.
+In the midst of the Stalin’s repressions in 1930s, thousands of prisoners were executed and buried there.
 Now “Sandarmokh” is a memorial cemetery.

-The exhibition of the regional museum of the city of Medvezhyegorsk contains exhibits dedicated to the history of the canal.
+The exhibition of the regional museum of the town of Medvezhyegorsk contains exhibits dedicated to the history of the canal.